bryanwweber/orbital-mechanics-notes/review/kinematics.md

 The center of curvature of a path $s$ is a distance $\rho$ from the particle.
 :::

 Since the particle is pivoting around the center of curvature, it sweeps out areas on a plane as it moves.
 In a small time $dt$, the particle moves a distance $ds$.
-This motion is associated with a small swept angle $d\phi$, as shown in {numref}`fig-swept-angle`:
+This motion is associated with a small swept angle $d\phi$, as shown in @fig-swept-angle:

 :::{math}
 :label: eq:differential-path-length